 An Offer You Can't Refuse: With alarming regularity.
 Any time one of the Fears needs the White Jester to do some of their dirty work, they tend to threaten one of his friends with death and/or torture.

 Offscreen Moment of Awesome: Everything that Jordan doesn't write can be considered offscreen moments of awesome; we have six protagonists and only one of them is telling the readers what's happening.
+Though Tiresias battling Nyarlathotep, and The Beast fighting The Musicians are two good examples in particular.

-Oh, Crap!: In "The Battle of Dominiere," the August 1st entry, Jordan's just chillin' around, checking out the Canadian town of Dominiere, when all of a sudden a bolt of lightning zaps from the sky to the ground directly in front of him.
+In "The Battle of Dominiere," the August 1st entry, Jordan's just chillin' around, checking out the Canadian town of Dominiere, when all of a sudden a bolt of lightning zaps from the sky to the ground directly in front of him.
 And then Anna emerges out of it, brushes the dust off her jeans, licks the blood off her crowbar, and then walks away.
 Jordan shit bricks.

 Shortly after, he finds out that Marble Hornets has actually continued, despite the apocalyptic conditions.
 "Holy shit.
 The first minute is just Jay grabbing a shotgun and shooting the Operator in the face.
 Well, the lack of face."
 And later, "The Operator will be back, and in greater numbers."